 To find out why we recommend World Nomads, check out our World Nomads Insurance review.

 If you want to shop around a little, then read up on competing companies and what they can offer.
 There are lots of insurances out there, so don’t feel limited.

-If you’re not going to participate in protests or go near to cities, it’s more reasonable to visit Nicaragua.
+If you’re not going to participate in protests or go near to cities, it’s more than reasonable to visit Nicaragua.
 In some ways, if you want a truly adventurous location where you won’t find many other travellers, we guess this is the place.
 Granted, things are always up in the air – shit could hit the fan again or it could all calm down (which we hope it does).

 If you DO decide to visit Nicaragua, here are some tips to help you on your way.

-- Know when to travel – rainy season runs from May to November, which is when hurricanes hit, too.
+- Know when to travel – Rainy season runs from May to November, which is when hurricanes hit, too.

 - Keep an eye on your belongings – pickpockets, especially around bus terminals, are pretty active.
 Invest in a good money belt for ultimate protection.

 - Use hotels and hostels with good reviews – 24-hour security helps; it just pays to stay somewhere amazing AND safe.